frederiknolte/indirect-response/finetune_on_gcp.md

     export RANDOM_SEED=13
     ```

+11. Select the Circa dataset type you would like to use (`matched` or `unmatched`):

+    ```shell
+    export CIRCA_TYPE=matched
+    ```

-11. Pick the `.gin` sequence length file for whichever dataset in your mixture has the largest sequences.
+12. Pick the `.gin` sequence length file for whichever dataset in your mixture has the largest sequences.
 This file controls the padding.
 You wouldn't want your sequences getting cut off!
 If you're using the `esnli` dataset, it's probably the longest.

     ```shell
     export SEQ_LENGTH_FILE=wt5/gin/sequence_lengths/esnli_v002.gin
     ```

-12. Execute your mixture task to finetune the model.
+13. Execute your mixture task to finetune the model.
 Ensure the parent directory (`google-research`) is included in the `PYTHONPATH`:

     ```shell
     PYTHONPATH=$PYTHONPATH:/home/$USER/indirect-response/google-research/ t5_mesh_transformer \